 - Hotel Everest View or Everest View Hotel – may be the most famous accommodation options at Namche Bazaar.
 Although it’s located at little bit of an uphill hike outside of Namche, the views from here are truly incredible, with Everest and Ama Dablam mountains to admire.
 Everest View Hotel is incredibly luxurious on the inside as well, with electric blankets, wooden finishings, and ensuite bathrooms.
 Each room has a panoramic view of Mt.
 Everest.

 Among the many “World’s Highest” attractions in Namche Bazaar, one of the most well-loved ones is the World’s Highest Irish Bar.
 Although it’s not the best idea to head here if you have just started your trek (alcohol will NOT help you acclimatize), it’s a popular spot to hang out on the way down.

 There’s also a bar that’s open 24-hours, Cafe Danphe, across from the World’s Highest Irish Bar.
-It stays open until its last customer goes home, as Intrepid Road discovered when they were feeling particularly rowdy.
+It stays open until its last customer goes home, as Intrepid Road discovered when we visited.

-The atmosphere inside both bars is always celebratory, because of the number of people who come here after having accomplished their dreams: reaching Everest Base Camp, or even Mt.
+The atmosphere inside both bars is always celebratory.
+Countless trekkers and trekking groups come here after having accomplished their dreams: reaching Everest Base Camp, or even Mt.
 Everest’s summit.

 View this post on Instagram